h5py/h5py/news/b2nd-opt-array-slice-read.rst

 ------------

 * New optional support for Blosc2 NDim optimized slicing (:pr:`NNNN`).
-Common simple slicing operations on homogeneous multi-dimensional datasets compressed with Blosc2 are handled via direct chunk access and only the affected blocks (a subdivision of chunks) are processed, avoiding HDF5 filter pipeline overhead and whole chunk decompression, and resulting in 2x-3x speedups (for the moment).
+Common simple slicing operations on multi-dimensional datasets compressed with Blosc2 are handled via direct chunk access and only the affected blocks (a subdivision of chunks) are processed, avoiding HDF5 filter pipeline overhead and whole chunk decompression, and resulting in 2x-3x speedups (for the moment).
 Other slice/read/write operations resort to the filter pipeline.

 Building h5py
 -------------